MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pfcatalog/functions/pfcataloggetdraftitemsasync.md

 ---
 author: jasonsandlin
 title: "PFCatalogGetDraftItemsAsync"
-description: "Retrieves a paginated list of the items from the draft catalog." ms.author: jasonsa ms.topic: reference ms.service: playfab ms.date: 03/09/2023
+description: "Retrieves a paginated list of the items from the draft catalog.
+Up to 50 IDs can be retrieved in a single request.
+GetDraftItems does not work off a cache of the Catalog and should be used when trying to get recent item updates." ms.author: jasonsa ms.topic: reference ms.service: playfab ms.date: 05/24/2023
 ---

 # PFCatalogGetDraftItemsAsync

 Retrieves a paginated list of the items from the draft catalog.
+Up to 50 IDs can be retrieved in a single request.
+GetDraftItems does not work off a cache of the Catalog and should be used when trying to get recent item updates.

 ## Syntax